What does the Bible say about drinking alcohol?

-I’m not saying it’s a sin, but I believe Christians should stay away from it to be on the safe side.
-There are many believers who try to fit in with unbelievers and say don’t worry I’ll drink liquor with you.
+I’m not saying it’s a sin, but I believe Christians should either stay away from it to be on the safe side or use wisdom when consuming alcohol.
+There are many believers who try to fit in with unbelievers and say, “don’t worry I’ll drink liquor with you.”
 Why are believers trying to show that they can hang?
 Fit out instead.
 Let’s learn more on this topic.

 1. “Ecclesiastes 9:7 Go ahead and enjoy your meals as you eat.
 Drink your wine with a joyful attitude, because God already has approved your actions.”